alan-lloyd/Front-End-Web-Dev-project-1-personal-blog-website/README.md

 # Front-End-Web-Dev-project1-personal-blog-website
-home page + blog page using HTML &amp; CSS, using Flexbox and Grid Layout.
+Home page + blog page using HTML &amp; CSS, using Flexbox and Grid Layout.

 Consists of homepage, which links to a second html "blog post" page by hyperlink.

 Files:

 1. HTML homepage - consists of:

 (a) grid layout in six vertical parts - page header, page links bar, page main text, page image, subscriber html form, footer.

 (b) one nested horizontal flexbox layout at top of page, for page links, formatted to the page center;

 (c) one larger image file showing museum building.

 (d) footer row (text)

-2. HTML blogpage consists of:
+2. HTML blogpage - consists of:

 (a) grid layout in seven parts - page links bar, social media bar, page header, author details, author avatar image, main text (from Reading Museum website) split into 4 paragraphs, 4 image files (my photos) section relevant to text, and footer text row.

 (b) two nested horizontal flexbox formats at top of page, for page links (on left side, also used on home page) and for social media icons (on right side), each layout formatted to the right and left of the page respectively;